-Thames Gateway Kent Plan for Growth, 2014-2020
+Thames Gateway Kent Plan for Growth, 2014-202019

-- 2.18 This establishes a vision for North Kent as: - An area of exciting towns and cities complemented by an outstanding natural environment, providing an exemplar of urban regeneration. - A thriving business centre attracting leading investors and businesses through its diverse and skilled workforce, high-quality commercial sites and local services, and accessibility to transport links and strategic routes to UK and continental markets. - An area of strong, integrated communities with harmony between new and existing businesses and residents - where the benefits of development and investment are shared by the whole community. - A vibrant cultural hub with a thriving social scene and civic pride attracting a growing student population, bringing youth and vigour to the community.
+2.19 This establishes a vision for North Kent as:

+- An area of exciting towns and cities complemented by an outstanding natural environment, providing an exemplar of urban regeneration. - A thriving business centre attracting leading investors and businesses through its diverse and skilled workforce, high-quality commercial sites and local services, and accessibility to transport links and strategic routes to UK and continental markets. - An area of strong, integrated communities with harmony between new and existing businesses and residents where the benefits of development and investment are shared by the whole community.